What could your company achieve with a $15,000 wage subsidy?

 - Access a pool of workers eager to utilize their skills

 Long success record

 BioTalent Canada has a long track record of successful implementation of career placement programs, helping new talent gain employment in biotech and assisting companies in offsetting the costs of hiring.
 Since 2005 BioTalent Canada has placed over 1286 through the federal Youth Employment Strategies (YES) program including 318 through the Career Focus Green Jobs and 106 through Science Horizons Programs.
 Also, since 2017, BioTalent Canada has successfully placed 786 STEM and business students within bio-economy WIL opportunities across Canada to help them become job-ready.
 For stories and more details on the success of BioTalent Canada wage subsidy programs please see our reports Mapping Potential – Profiles of Canada’s biotech frontiers and Green Crossovers – Emerging horizons in Canada’s bio-economy.

-The Green Jobs Science and Technology Internship Program covers the cost of a new hire’s salary by 50% to a maximum of $15,000/year to help employers hire the talent they need and help youth initiate a career.
+The Science and Technology Internship Program – Green Jobs covers the cost of a new hire’s salary by 50% to a maximum of $15,000/year to help employers hire the talent they need and help youth initiate a career.
 Employers can bring on an eager, young worker for a special project – and at the end of the placement end up with a skilled candidate already oriented to their company.
-Youth from northern Canada and youth from Indigenous communities have an opportunity for an increased subsidy.
+Youth from northern and remote communities have an opportunity for an increased subsidy.